 We also recommend having each school or college appoint an administrator.
-This role is commonly filled by someone with knowledge of the reporting requirements of the school/college such as an associate/assistant dean.
-This is typically just one of the responsibilities of the person and is not a full or perhaps even part time role.
+This role is commonly filled by someone with knowledge of the reporting requirements of the academic unit such as an associate/assistant dean.
+This is typically just one of the responsibilities of the person and is not a full- or perhaps even part-time role.
 If desired, your campus administrator can also fulfill this role for your school or college; this decision is up to you.

 For more information, see Implementation.

 Once your faculty and staff's activity information has been entered just once into Activity Insight, it never again needs to be re-entered.
 After the information is in the system, you can then use Activity Insight to generate reports for all of your stakeholders.
 Faculty and staff never again need to be asked on a one-off basis for this information for every individual report that you need to prepare, such as for accreditation, promotion, tenure, performance appraisals and media surveys.
 Further, all academic units on your campus get the exact reports they need for their purposes because Activity Insight supports customizations on a unit-by-unit basis.
 Activity Insight lends itself well to the "decentralized" nature of most campuses.

 There are several things you can do to increase user buy-in:

 - Load as much data as possible from other systems.